Skip to main content

 On the Roster, the color green will indicate that a shift has been accepted, whereas a shift that is declined will turn orange.

-Please note: If an employee has accepted or declined a shift by mistake and missed their chance to revert it, the employer can remove, edit, or add the shift from the business account and publish it to let the employee know.
+Please note: If an employee has accepted or declined a shift by mistake and missed their chance to change it, the employer can remove, edit, or add the shift from the business account and publish it to let the employee know.

 Learn how to complete other timesheets and rosters functions on Payroller with our other simple guides: